Nabhag8848/twenty-raycast-integration/README.md

 https://github.com/user-attachments/assets/f0d8fa96-468b-42e4-a11c-a9e4a47ce412

-To create a record for any object, select your target object and press `CMD + ENTER`.
-This will open a form that matches the exact table schema you created in your CRM, following any validations it suggests to successfully create your record.
+To create a record for any object, select your target object and press `ENTER`.
+This will open a form that matches the exact table schema you created in your CRM, following any validations it suggests to successfully create your record by pressing `CMD + ENTER`.
 Records cannot be created with an empty first column (such as Name, Title, etc.).

 https://github.com/user-attachments/assets/6f8d7127-63a6-4113-ac6a-5ea3003c5f0c

-Similar to creation of standard object you can create custom objects
+Similar to creation of standard object record you can create custom objects record

 https://github.com/user-attachments/assets/098e120c-ac58-4f41-9560-2782c798d6bd